dzek69/queue-system/tutorials/01basic.md

 Each instance of a Queue is separate queue that works independently.
 Queue constructor takes options parameter, {@link QueueOptions}.

-By default each queue will run one task at once, but you can define concurrency at construct or later with {@link setConcurrency}.

-To destroy a queue use:
+You can destroy a queue when needed, this will let run tasks to continue, but will stop future tasks from running:
 ```javascript
 const info = q.destroy();
 ````